 Working better with administrators

-I want to make explicitly clear at the start of this section that it’s a little awkward writing about administrators when you currently work for some.
-So with that being said, I have no single administrator in mind when I write this section, and I also have had experiences with dozens of administrators in my life (student teaching in Ypsilanti, teaching in Baltimore, substitute teaching in New York City, teaching in Cedar Springs, working with folks from all over through Teaching the Core).
+I want to make explicitly clear at the start of this section that it's a little awkward writing about administrators when you currently work for some.
+So with that being said, I have no single administrator in mind when I write this section, and I also have had experiences with dozens of administrators in my life (student teaching in Ypsilanti, teaching in Baltimore, substitute teaching in New York City, teaching in Cedar Springs, working with folks from all over through this blog).

 So, if you're reading this and you're an administrator I've worked with in the past, keep in mind that these tips are informed by a multitude of experiences, not one!